Historical Apoplexy · State Legislative Adaptations · Michigan

 through food assurance centers shall be sourced from Michigan

-producers, cooperatives, or processors within three (3) years of the
+producers, cooperatives, or processors within three (3) years of

-effective date of this section.
+the effective date of this section.

-(B) The Michigan-first procurement target shall increase to seventy
+(B) The Michigan-first procurement target shall increase to

-(C) The department shall establish partnerships with Michigan State
+(C) The department shall establish partnerships with Michigan

-University Extension, the Michigan agricultural community, and
+State University Extension, the Michigan agricultural community,

-285.95 Michigan food assurance fund — creation.
+285.95 Michigan food assurance fund, creation.

-assurance fund.
+food assurance fund.

 (B) The fund shall consist of: